karsha19/Example-TweenMax/README.md

 # Example-TweenMax
-Web page with slider in TweenMax
+Web page with slider in TweenMax,
+HTML, CSS, JAVASCRIPT